donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 The default setting of the example program is 1 eNB and 1UE.
 You can change this via command line parameters, e.g.::

-  ./waf --run lena-simple-epc-emu --command="%s --ns3::EmuEpcHelper::sgwDeviceName=veth0 --ns3::EmuEpcHelper::enbDeviceName=veth1 --nEnbs=2 --nUesPerEnb=2"
+  ./waf --run lena-simple-ngc-emu --command="%s --ns3::EmuNgcHelper::sgwDeviceName=veth0 --ns3::EmuNgcHelper::enbDeviceName=veth1 --nEnbs=2 --nUesPerEnb=2"

 To get a list of the available parameters::

-  ./waf --run lena-simple-epc-emu --command="%s --PrintHelp"
+  ./waf --run lena-simple-ngc-emu --command="%s --PrintHelp"